renaissance-publishing/renaissance/content/chapters/18-races.md

   - *Appearance of Flesh*: Tempters are Spirits, and thus they do not age, do not need to eat, drink or breath, and do not need to sleep.
 However, even though they are Spirits, they are physical beings (and thus they have STR and DUR scores, and they may be wounded or killed using all the normal rules for creatures).
 More than that, it is required of them that their form always resemble that of a flesh-and-blood creature–although the details of their form are otherwise up to them.

   - *Shape-Shifting*: Tempters can take the form of any medium-sized natural creature.
 They can control the details of their physical form as they wish, including being able to mimic specific individuals.

-      - This process is somewhat difficult, and doing so competently requires practice.
-Tempters use Exotic Skill: Shapeshifting to represent their shapeshifting competency, see below.
       - They can change shape as a Standard Action.
-      - They have fine control over their appearance.
-They can mimic a specific individual, but this requires a Shapeshifting check at +10.
+      - Assuming the form of a *specific* individual requires a Disguise check at +10.
       - To competently impersonate a person whose shape they have assumed, they will still need to use the Disguise and Deception skills, but they receive a +30 and +10 bonus on these checks, respectively.
-      - Changing shape does not affect their statistics; see the powers below, however.
+      - Normally, changing shape does not affect their statistics&mdash;but see the powers listed below.

-  - Note: as Spirits, Tempters are immediately obvious to anyone with Mage-Sight.
+  - Since they are spirits, people with Mage Sight can potentially see a Tempter's magical nature; however, Tempters have the ability to partially mask themselves.
+Detecting a tempter with Mage Sight requires an opposed test, the Perception skill of the character with Mage Sight versus the Tempter's WIL+WIL+INT.

   - Optional Negative Trait: Bind